-I am a musicologist and arts administrator in Tallahassee, Florida.
+I am a musicologist, project manager, and arts administrator in Winston-Salem, North Carolina.
 I received my Ph.D. in musicology at the Florida State University in 2014.
 Originally from Fargo, North Dakota, I studied bassoon performance and American Studies at the University of Iowa.
 I have taught courses in popular music, world music, American roots music, and the music of Latin America at FSU and have also taught music appreciation courses at the Tallahassee Community College.
 My research has focused on cultural diplomacy in the performing arts with a particular focus on U.S.-Cuban musical diplomacy in the Obama era.
-Currently, I work as the head of grants management and the grants outreach coordinator at the Florida Department of State where I oversee funding opportunities for cultural organizations, artists, historic preservation projects, libraries, and more.
-I previously worked as an Arts Consultant at the Florida Division of Cultural Affairs where I was a grants program manager and the public information specialist.
+Most recently, I administered the policies and procedures for all grant programs at the Florida Department of State, which involved overseeing funding opportunities for cultural organizations, artists, historic preservation projects, and libraries while managing grants-related projects.
+I previously worked as the information specialist at the Florida Division of Cultural Affairs, Florida’s state arts agency.
 I oversaw the Division’s social media efforts and planned a variety of cultural events for the state.
 As a part of my work as a musicologist and arts administrator, I also have experience in audio engineering and filmmaking.

 I designed and launched Florida Music Tours, an educational and cultural heritage tourism website for the Florida Department of State, including the research and writing of the blues-related content.